Dale Coyne: Team ownership

-In 2009 season, Dale Coyne Racing entered one driver into the Indycar series, Justin Wilson in the #18.
+In the 2009 season, Dale Coyne Racing entered one driver into the Indycar series, Justin Wilson in the #18.
 On July 5 Wilson won the Camping World Grand Prix at Watkins Glen and gave Coyne his first championship-level victory as either driver or owner.

-In the current season, 2018, Dale Coyne Racing fields two cars.
-The number 18 entry is entered under the Dale Coyne Racing with Vasser-Sullivan banner and is driven by Sebastian Bourdais.
-The number 19 entry is shared between Brazilian driver Pietro Fittipaldi and Canadian Zachary Claman de Melo.
-In addition, Dale Coyne Racing intends to field further entries for the 2018 Indianapolis 500 for Pippa Mann and Conor Daly.
+In 2018, Dale Coyne Racing fielded two cars.
+The #18 entry went under the Dale Coyne Racing with Vasser-Sullivan banner, driven by Sebastian Bourdais.
+Bourdais picked up his second consecutive win on the streets of St. Petersburg.
+The #19 entry was shared between Brazilian driver Pietro Fittipaldi and Canadian Zachary Claman de Melo.
+In addition, Dale Coyne Racing fielded further entries for the 2018 Indianapolis 500 for Pippa Mann and Conor Daly.